 A full-time web developer should be passionate about what they do and committed to doing their absolute best for you and your business.

 5. Are You Interested in My Business?

 A one-to-one chat is crucial at this early stage.
 Will you gel with this developer?
 Are they excited about your project?
 Are they comfortable going through each stage of the process?
 If a developer is cagey about their process or can’t offer you clear timescales, then we’d advise you to avoid them.
 If they show genuine interest in your business they will work hard to ensure your new site works effectively.

 6. Do You Offer Content or is it Something I Have to Source Separately?

-Learn if your chosen developer can provide excellent, optimised content that will rank highly in search results.
+When choosing a website developer, ask if they can provide excellent, optimised content that will rank highly in search results.
 Not all developers offer this service which means shopping around for a copywriter who can work to your brief and timescales and who understands the intricacies of Search Engine Optimisation (SEO) and keyword planning.
 Your developer will probably have lots of copywriter contacts you can touch base with.

 Unless you’re a seasoned writer, don’t be tempted to create your own written content.
 There’s nothing worse than browsing a stylish website with tons of grammatical errors and terrible sentence structure.
-Content is king, after all.
 Words can make or break your business, so go to the professionals.

 It’s also worth ensuring your logos and photographs will be at the correct resolution and sizes for online use.
 Pixelated images at the incorrect resolution can instantly make a site look awful.
 If your logo is in a vector format it will scale to all sizes without losing quality.